piccoloaiutante/build/ansible/README.md

 Unsorted stuff of things I need to do/think about

 - [ ] playbook: copy keys and config to release machines
+- [ ] avoid messing with keys on machines that has multiple usage such as jump hosts (or set up a new jump host)
 - [ ] ubuntu systemd init needs different path (copy from gather_facts path?)
 - [ ] paths in systemd init scripts differ
 - [ ] freebsd: replace quarterly with latest for packages